-Fresenius' debt was €19,042 million as of December 31, 2017.
+Fresenius' debt was €18,984 million as of December 31, 2018.
 The debt could limit the Company's ability to pay dividends, arrange refinancing, be in compliance with its credit covenants, or implement the corporate strategy.
 If the conditions on the relevant financial markets deteriorate significantly, financing risks could arise for Fresenius.
-We reduce these risks through a high proportion of mid and long-term funding with a balanced maturity profile.
-Our financing agreements contain covenants requiring us to comply with certain financial ratios and additional financial criteria.
-Non-compliance with these covenants could result in a default and acceleration of the debt under the agreements.
+We reduce these risks through a high proportion of mid- and long-term funding with a balanced maturity profile.
+Some of our major financing agreements contain covenants requiring us to comply with certain financial ratios and additional financial criteria.
+Non-compliance with these covenants could result in a default and acceleration of the debt under the respective agreements.
+We counteract this risk by taking the relevant performance indicators into account in our Group planning and continuously monitoring their development.
+This enables us to take countermeasures at an early stage.